 When we last checked in with Matt Hill, he was growing a thriving community around his Mixer channel and optimistic about the future.
 Then Microsoft killed Mixer.

 I first heard about the PixelPop Festival last year.
 It was of particular interest to me as I was making killer progress on The Path of Dissent (sadly unfinished for now) and I was thinking seriously about trying to demo it at the event.
 It was about that time that I had to accept that my recent transition to work-at-home dad status wasn’t conducive to steady game development progress and I switched to games journalism almost exclusively for most of a year.
 I didn’t get to the event and I didn’t think about it at all for another good year.

 After discovering game development in college, Philip Devine wanted to give other content creators a head start on the unique career opportunities available in gaming.
 He set out to create a club for programmers, musicians, and artists, that grew to about 25 members in its first year.
 He credits this experience with building the confidence he needed to start his own major development project.

 Just a quick post to announce the Inside Indie Dev interview series!
-In these posts you’ll get a look at new and upcoming independent projects and interviews with the creative
+In these posts you’ll get a look at new and upcoming independent projects and interviews with the creative minds behind the games.

 As a developer myself, I’m often lured into trying to become a ninja in native iOS game development.
 I say “often” because there’s always something new to deal with: iPads, taller iPhone screens, SpriteKit, Swift, Metal, the list goes on.